FREQUENTLY ASKED QUESTIONS

 What options are there to get to the starting point and back home?

-Santiago de Compostela has an airport.
-You can consult the links with the city of origin in the Santiago de Compostela Airport site.
+Both Vigo and Santiago de Compostela have airports.
+You can consult the links with the city of origin in the Vigo Airport site.

-For those participants who cannot find any means of transport between their hometown and Santiago/Sarria, check the airline’s connections from Barcelona, Madrid or Bilbao.
+For those participants who cannot find any means of transport between their hometown and Santiago/Vigo, search for airline’s connections from Barcelona, Madrid or Bilbao.

 How much is it?

-It doesn’t include breakfast and lunch of the arrival day, lunch of the departure day, transportation from your country to Sarria, participants transport to the next stage of the walk.
+It doesn’t include breakfast and lunch of the arrival day, lunch of the departure day, transportation from your country to Vigo, participants transport to the next stage of the walk.

 Please check the Price&terms info